ScriptSavvy06/Todo-List-Application/README.md

 # Introduction
 This Todo List application allows users to add, view, and manage their tasks conveniently.

 # Features
-Add Task: Users can add new tasks to the list.
-View Tasks: Users can view the list of tasks they have added.
-Instagram: Follow us on Instagram @web06 for updates and more.

-# Features
 Add Tasks: Users can add new tasks to the list.